Matsya: Worship

 There are very few temples dedicated to Matsya.
 Prominent ones include the Shankhodara temple in Bet Dwarka and Vedanarayana Temple in Nagalapuram.
 Matsya Narayana Temple, Bangalore also exists.
 The Brahma Purana describes that Matsya-madhava (Vishnu as Matsya) is worshipped with Shveta-madhava (King Shveta) in the Shveta-madhava temple of Vishnu near the sacred Shweta ganga pond in Puri.
 A temple to Machhenarayan (Matsya) is found in Machhegaun, Nepal, where an annual fair is held in honour of the deity.
 The Koneswaram Matsyakeswaram temple in Trincomalee, Sri Lanka is now destroyed.

+There are three temples dedicated to Matsya in Kerala.
+The Sree Malsyavathara Mahavishnu Temple is located in the small town of Meenangadi situated on the highway between Kalpetta and Sulthan Bathery in Wayanad.
+Matsyamurti is the name of the principal deity, though the idol itself is that of Vishnu.
+The second temple dedicated to Matsya in the state is the Mootoli Sree Mahavishnu Temple in Kakkodi, Kozhikode.
+The third temple is the Perumeenpuram Vishnu Temple in Kakkur, Kozhikode.
+The idol is that of Matsya.
+The main ceremony of this temple for devotees is called mīnūt (feeding the fish).
+In Kerala's Theyyam ritual tradition, Palottu Theyyam is a theyyakolam representing the Matsya avatar.